organyx/space-rockets-localisation-challenge/CHALLENGE.md

 - scope the work so you can finish within a few hours - you can use the PR description to list and discuss the things you decided to de-scope, potential next steps etc.
+- write down your ideas on what could be done for localisation beyond the scope of the task

 ## Practicalities